latest nhpb_banner 1__compressed2

 Additional St. Vincent de Paul services

-Some of the other social service and assistance programs offered by Society of St. Vincent De Paul include these.
+Every parish or Catholic Church that is part of the SVDP conference will have their own assistance programs.
+Financial resources and what is offered varies.
+That being said, some of the other social services and finncial assistance programs offered by Society of St. Vincent De Paul include these.
 The resources will be organized by a local Vincentian or volunteer church near you.

-• Case management – Get help in addressing underlying causes of poverty, and develop a plan to improve your financial situation.
+• Case management – Get help in addressing underlying causes of poverty.
+Volunteers help people or families develop a plan to improve their financial situation.
 Activities can include credit repair, debt reduction, education, and more.

-• Assistance for kids - Vincentians from St. Vincent de Paul may give out toys for Christmas or a birthday party, Easter candy, or free school supplies and backpacks in partnership with Wal-Mart.
+• Assistance for kids - Children from low-income families or single parent run homes are a focus.
+Vincentians from St. Vincent de Paul may give out toys for Christmas or a birthday party, Easter candy, or free school supplies and backpacks in partnership with Wal-Mart.

 • Veterans – Receive counseling and case management from SVDP.
 Veterans can also receive the same services and resources that others can get, including emergency financial assistance for bills, food, shelter, gasoline, rent help, and housing.

-• Housing First – Helps people on the verge of eviction, or those who are currently homeless, find emergency shelter as well as short term and permanent housing.
+• Housing First from SVDP – Helps people on the verge of eviction, or those who are currently homeless, find emergency shelter as well as short term and permanent housing.
+This also includes shelters and transitional housing units.

 • Thrift stores - Most Saint Vincent de Paul locations operate them, and they sell gently used goods.
 Some collect donated vehicles and then give them to low income families.
 Find a St. Vincent de Paul thrift store near you.